MahmadSharaf/Cheat-Sheets/aws/AWS AI services.md

 - You can host models with a single click and generate predictions in real-time using HTTP requests.
 - You can also auto-scale endpoints and spread them across multiple availability zones to deliver both high performance and high availability.

+### Amazon Elastic Inference

+- Accelerated compute service for Amazon SageMaker and Amazon EC2.
+- Choose the instance type that suits the ML needs and independently specify the amount of inference accelerators.
+- Respond to change in demand
+- Reduce inference costs by up to 75%
+- TensorFlow, ONNX, mxnet model support
+- How it works:
+  - Instances communicate with accelerators
+  - Model serving platforms for these frameworks automatically use EI accelerators
+  - Models loaded
+  - Inference calls
+- Amazon EI accelerator available in medium, large, and xlarge sizes

 ## ML Frameworks & Infrastructure services